Death tolls rise in surging Israel-Gaza fighting

 This time, Israeli strategic affairs analysts said, both Islamic Jihad and Hamas militants appeared to believe they had some leverage to press for concessions from Israel, where independence day celebrations begin on Wednesday.

-Israel is also hosting Eurovision Song Contest in Rehovot, southeast of Tel Aviv, in two weeks, and sirens sounded there on Sunday.
+In two weeks Israel is also hosting the Eurovision Song Contest in Tel Aviv, the target of a Gaza rocket attack in March.
+That attack caused no damage.
+On Sunday sirens sounded in the city of Rehovot, 17 km (10.5 miles) southeast of Tel Aviv.

-In a statement announcing Israel would press on with its attacks, Netanyahu, who doubles as defence minister, also ordered forces around the Gaza Strip to be “stepped up with tanks, artillery and infantry”.
+In a statement announcing that Israel would press on with its attacks, Netanyahu, who doubles as defense minister, also ordered forces around the Gaza Strip to be “stepped up with tanks, artillery and infantry”.

 For residents in Gaza, the escalation comes a day before the Muslim holy month of Ramadan begins in the territory on Monday.
 It is traditionally a time for prayer, family feasts to break a daylight fast and shopping.